SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 </figure>

 Knowledge distillation works by assuming we have a big teacher that is already performing well that we want to compress.
-By runnning our training set through our large model we get a softmax distribution for each and every training sample.
+By running our training set through our large model we get a softmax distribution for each and every training sample.
 The goal of the students, is to both match the original labels of the training data but also match the softmax distribution of the teacher model.
 The intuition behind doing this, is that teacher model needs to be more complex to learn the complex inter-class relasionship from just (one-hot) labels.
 The student on the other hand gets directly feed